 It is essential that any revisions to the definition of WOTUS be consistent with the text of the CWA and its implementing regulations.
-When interpreting statutes, the place to begin is with the statutory text and "'[u]nless otherwise defined, statutory terms are generally interpreted in accordance with their ordinary meaning.'"
+When interpreting statutes, the place to begin is with the statutory text and "'[u]nless otherwise defined, statutory terms are generally interpreted in accordance with their ordinary meaning."
 Sebelius v.
 Cloer, 133 S. Ct.
 1886, 1889 (2013) (quoting BP Am.
 Prod.
 Co. v.
 Burton, 84, 91 (2006)); see also Rapanos, 547 U.S. at 754-55 (J. Scalia) (stating the principal problem with Justice Kennedy's opinion was his reading of the Supreme Court's prior decisions "in utter isolation from the text of the [Clean Water] Act").

 We are writing to request that when EPA begins revising the 2015 Rule, that the agency reconsider how water supply infrastructure is classified.
-We believe that an explicit exclusion for water supply infrastructure will protect water supply agencies from interference by regulatory agencies or citizens groups who may seek to control water supply operations.
-This approach is consistent with Justice

-Scalia's opinion in the Rapanos case and is fully supported by existing case law defining the reach of the Clean Water Act.
+We believe that an explicit exclusion for water supply infrastructure will protect water supply agencies from interference by regulatory agencies or citizens groups who may seek to control water supply operations through application of the 2015 rule.
+This approach is consistent with Justice Scalia's opinion in the Rapanos case and is fully supported by existing case law defining the reach of the Clean Water Act.

-Defining the District's Water Conveyance Systems as "Waters of the United States" substantially interferes with their operation
+Defining the Water Authority and its member agencies' Water Conveyance Systems as "Waters of the United States" substantially interferes with their operation

 California depends on aqueducts, irrigation canals and other conduits to move water across vast distances and supply water to a thirsty populace.
-The 2015 Rule inappropriately implemented definitions of the terms "tributary" and "adjacent" that explicitly applied to man-made and man-altered facilities.
-These definitions were so expansive that they capture California's water conveyance and delivery system.
+The 2015 Rule implemented expansive definitions of the terms "tributary" and "adjacent" that explicitly applied to man-made and man-altered facilities.
 Recognizing the need to exempt water supply infrastructure from the expansive definition promulgated in 2015, the EPA included a limited exemption for certain facilities that were constructed "in dry land."
 While helpful, the exemption did not go far enough.
 Numerous types of facilities still fell within the broad definition of "Waters of the United States."

-The District is a member agency of the Metropolitan Water District of Southern California.
-As a member agency, the District is reliant on water imported into southern California from across the State via aqueducts, pipelines and storage reservoirs.
+The Water Authority is reliant on water imported into southern California from across the State via aqueducts, pipelines and storage reservoirs.
 A definition of WOTUS that captures this infrastructure puts the entire system at risk.
+Along with a WOTUS designation comes the requirement to attain Water Quality Standards, and to obtain Clean Water Act section 402 and 404 permits.